Meaning Of ‘An Apple A Day Keeps The Doctor Away’

-It means that eating an apple (or fruits or vegetables in general, basically, foods that are good for you) can improve one’s health and thus keep the doctor away.
+The phrase ‘an apple a day keeps the doctor away’ means that eating an apple (or fruits or vegetables in general, basically, foods that are good for you) can improve one’s health and thus keep the doctor away.

 If a person eats right and they are healthy, they won’t have the need to go to the doctor as often as someone who is unhealthy.

-The Origin of ‘An Apple a Day Keeps The Doctor Away’
+The Origin Of ‘An Apple a Day Keeps The Doctor Away’

 The origin of this saying is believed to be from Wales, a country in Great Britain.
-The first recorded use of this proverb is said to be in the 1860s.
-It makes an appearance, for example, in a publication called Notes and Queries from the year 1866.
+There is an earlier form of this expression that goes: “Eat an apple on going to bed, and you’ll keep the doctor from earning his bread.”
+The first known appearance of this earlier form is from a publication known as Notes and Queries from the year 1866: